Historical information

 Significance

-This round marble souvenir plate, mounted on a matching marble stand, was presented to Ian Green on 23 October 2010 by Senior Venerable Thich Nguyen Tri at Bat Nga Temple in Santa Ana, California, during the Jade Buddha for Universal Peace world tour.
-The plate features a printed image of the Jade Buddha set against a tranquil blue sky and encircled by commemorative text marking the exhibition’s significance.
+This round marble souvenir plate, mounted on a matching marble stand, was presented to Ian Green on 23 October 2010 by Senior Venerable Thich Nguyen Tri at Bat Nga Temple in Santa Ana, California.
+Featuring a printed image of the Jade Buddha set against a tranquil blue sky and encircled by commemorative text, the piece marks the significance of the Jade Buddha’s exhibition and expresses gratitude for Ian Green’s contribution to its message of peace and compassion.